Sam Nunn: Post-Congressional life

-Nunn founded the Nuclear Threat Initiative in 2001 and w as co-chair and CEO until June 2017, when he became co-chair with Ted Turner and Ernest J. Moniz.
+Nunn founded the Nuclear Threat Initiative in 2001 and he served as its co-chair and CEO until June 2017, when he became co-chair with Ted Turner and Ernest J. Moniz.

 In addition to his work with the Nuclear Threat Initiative, Nunn continues his service in the public policy arena as a distinguished professor in the Sam Nunn School of International Affairs at Georgia Tech.
 There, he hosted the biennial Sam Nunn Policy Forum, a policy meeting that brings together noted academic, government, and private-sector experts on technology, public policy, and international affairs to address issues of immediate importance to the nation.

 Nunn was an active advisory board member for the Partnership for a Secure America, a not-for-profit organization dedicated to recreating the bipartisan center in American national security and foreign policy.
 He signed a number of the organization's bipartisan policy statements on important issues ranging from climate change to enhanced interrogation practices and nonproliferation.

 Additionally, Nunn is Chairman Emeritus of the board of trustees for the Center for Strategic and International Studies in Washington, D.C.
 At CSIS, Nunn and former senator and United States Secretary of Defense William Cohen joined for a series of public roundtable discussions designed to focus Americans on the seminal issues that the United States must face.
 The Cohen-Nunn Dialogues featured top thought leaders, public policy experts, prominent journalists, and leading scholars.

 Nunn is a retired partner in the law firm of King & Spalding.
 He also was a board member of The Coca-Cola Company.
 In 2005, Nunn teamed up with former senator Fred Thompson to promote a new film, Last Best Chance, on the dangers of excess nuclear weapons and materials.
 The film was produced by the Nuclear Threat Initiative and aired on HBO in October 2005.
 He gave a full presentation outlining his goals at the Commonwealth Club of California.